The Homeowner's Guide to Evaluating Roof Condition

 Compare All Slopes

-Different sides age at different rates depending on sun exposure.
+Different sides of a roof can age at different speeds depending on how much sun they receive.

 What to Check - Ladder & Roof